chaoss/grimoirelab-sigils/docs/_panels/data-status.md

 - `metadata__timestamp`: date in which a given item was indexed in Elastic Search.

 Example:
 An item that was created in git on 2014-10-21 and it is recovered and indexed today in our system will have 2014-10-21 stored in `metadata__updated_on` and today's date in `metadata__timestamp`.
-Here we show simplified dates, as you can see in Data Status Panel we are storing dates with milliseconds precission.
+Here we show simplified dates, as you can see in Data Status Panel we are storing dates with milliseconds precision.